-If you have a mold problem, you may be wondering if your home insurance will pay to remove it.
+If you have a mold problem, you may wonder if your home insurance will pay to remove it.
 The short answer is usually not.
 That's because most mold can be prevented by addressing routine home maintenance and long-term exposure to humidity.

-By having an annual roof inspection, a professional can identify and repair leaks to prevent mold development.
+A professional can identify and repair leaks by having an annual roof inspection to prevent mold development.
 If your roof is suddenly damaged by severe weather and rainwater gets in, your home insurance would cover those damages.
 However, mold growth afterward can be averted by proactively addressing the damage, filing a claim, and getting your roof repaired promptly.

 Humidity and Your Virginia Home

 Virginia summers are it’s reliably hot and sticky!
 Heat and humidity are really uncomfortable and make your A/C work twice as hard.
 But the mold it invites into your home can be a bigger problem.
 Many types of mold naturally play a part in nature by breaking down dead organic matter, such as fallen leaves and dead trees.
 Indoors, it can not only cause health issues for your family, but it can also result in costly damage to your home and belongings.

 While small problems can be handled, a larger mold issue requires professional help.
 If you're in doubt, contact an expert in mold assessment, remediation, or removal that holds a certification from the American Industrial Hygiene Association.

 While moisture problems in your home can be challenging, the good news is there are proactive things you can do to prevent mold.
 We suggest ONE simple, inexpensive solution to help keep those indoor moisture levels down.
 It can help protect your home and belongings, and keep mold outside where it belongs!

 Get a Portable Dehumidifier